Skip to content

 Output

-The workflow produces OCI-compatible container images pushed to GitHub Container Registry:
+The workflow produces OCI-compatible container images pushed to GitHub Container Registry.
+For each flavor, two images are created:

 For example: